-Most parents use the Parent PLUS Loan to provide supplemental education financing after the student reaches the loan limits on their federal student loans.
+Most parents use these parent loans to provide supplemental education financing after the student reaches the loan limits on their federal student loans.

 A consolidation loan merges two or more federal education loans into a single loan.
 You can also consolidate a single federal education loan, although this is less common.

 A consolidation loan is not a true refinance, as the interest rate is based on the current interest rates on the loans included in the consolidation loan.
-The interest rate on a consolidation loan is not based on the creditworthiness of the borrower.
+The interest rate on a consolidation loan is not based on the credit score or creditworthiness of the borrower.